DanielFleace1/habitTrackerBackEnd/ReadMe.md

 - Third I would give the users the functionality to customize the preset habit prompts.
 For example, users could add "time spent reading" or delete any habits they don't want to track.
 The habits I initially selected were based on what I most frequently think about.
 - Additionally I would like/need to spend more time on error handling and middleware on the backend, writing tests for the front end and the back end, applying scaling and security concerns and the improvement of the user interface.
 This app needs work to be responsive to smaller screen sizes.

 Thank you for taking the time to read my ReadMe.
-Feel free to email danielfleace15@gmail.com with any comments,feedback or concerns!
+Feel free to email danielfleace15@gmail.com with any comments, feedback or concerns!

 [LoginScreen](LoginScreen.png)